robbert-harms/MDT/README.rst

 * Install Anaconda Python 3.5
 * Open a terminal and type: ``pip install mdt``

-Please note that Mac support is experimental due to the unstable nature of the OpenCL drivers in Mac.
-Users running Running MDT with the GPU as selected device may experience crashes.
+Please note that Mac support is experimental due to the unstable nature of the OpenCL drivers in Mac, that is, users running MDT with the GPU as selected device may experience crashes.
 Running MDT in the CPU seems to work though.

-For more information and installation instructions, please see: https://maastrichtdiffusiontoolbox.readthedocs.org
+For more information and full installation instructions see https://maastrichtdiffusiontoolbox.readthedocs.org